Shenon69/netflix-clone-test/README.md

 # netflix-clone-test
-This uses React.js, frebase and redux
+This uses React.js and firebase